 HOW TO MAKE BLUEBERRY CRUMB MUFFINS

-Begin this muffin recipe by preheating your oven and preparing your muffin tins.
+Begin by preheating your oven and preparing your muffin tins.
 You can use cupcake liners like shown, or you can easily use silicone muffin pans or simply spray the cups with nonstick cooking spray.
 I prefer using liners, especially if I plan to take them to share with others.

 When making the blueberry crumb muffin batter, you want to mix dry ingredients together then add your wet ingredients to the batter.
 Mix until they are just combined, and add blueberries last making sure you fold them in gently.
 The key to light fluffy muffins is to avoid over mixing.

-Scoop into your prepared muffin tins, then top each muffin with a bit of the streusel crumb topping you made earlier.
+Scoop into your prepared tins, then top each muffin with a bit of the streusel crumb topping you made earlier.
 Once they are done baking, allow them to cool a few minutes before removing from the muffin tin.

 These are wonderful by themselves, but I love slicing one open and adding fresh real butter to the middle.